 Three Nuts Baker is a quaint hole-in-the-wall cafe in Kovan best known for their bakes and toasts.
 The Truffle Veal Cheek Toast ($19++) has been a huge favourite with fans, with meltingly tender veal cheek served atop tangy sourdough.

-The menu also has a handful of bombolone and fudgy chocolate desserts.
+The menu also sees a handful of bombolone and fudgy chocolate desserts.
 If you want to get their bakes, swing by after 12pm.
 The space is small and only seats three, so takeaway is recommended.

 Website